MicrosoftDocs/globalization/globalization/fonts-layout/fonts.md

 - Simple applications such as Notepad only allow one font for the whole document.
 - This level of font selection imposes productivity overhead.

 Applications should endeavor to display glyphs correctly, irrespective of the script used.
 Displaying the correct glyph involves techniques like font fallback.
 For Windows, several text layout and glyph rendering systems, including [GDI](/windows/win32/gdi), [GDI+](/windows/win32/gdiplus), [Uniscribe](/windows/win32/intl/uniscribe), and [DirectWrite](/windows/win32/directwrite) are supported.
 In most cases, developers won't need to use these technologies directly as modern frameworks like .NET are designed to support multi-language and multi-script applications.
 However, knowledge of these glyph rendering systems and how font fallback and font linking can be used to customize font selection can be helpful in customizing font behavior.
+Developers should also follow the [font guidelines](#font-guidelines) below.

 ## Font fallback